Sunday, December 22, 2013

 Exploring Turkey in seven days

-Unfortunately many visitors must make do with a rushed seven days, which makes careful picking and choosing particularly important, especially bearing in mind the long distances between the must-see attractions.
+Pat Yale It would take years to see all the great sights of a country as large as Turkey.
+Unfortunately many visitors must make do with a rushed seven days, which makes careful picking and choosing particularly important, especially bearing in mind the long distances between the must-see attraction...

 Sunday, March 3, 2013